Codivores/blog-tech/clgjnoakq000009mf0a4nhu0v.md

 ## Cache

-Our content will not change often and loading all the needed data implies multiple queries:
+Our content will not change often and loading all the needed data implies multiple queries that necessarily takes some time:

 * Search for a published Model with the given slug